 5-8 works by women composers

-5-8 works by composers of color
+5-8 works by composers from racial, ethnic, or cultural heritages

 For a string quartet season with 16 works:

 4-6 works by living composers